m-aryayi/Abaqus-Projects/README.md

 # Abaqus-Projects

-This repository contains a variety of ABAQUS projects codes including _**Fortran subroutines, Python scripts, and Matlab codes**_.
+This repository contains a variety of ABAQUS projects codes, including _**Fortran subroutines, Python scripts, and Matlab codes**_, which I've worked on.
 In the future, I will add more details about them and their related files.